Vyral/mike-quail-recruiting/_posts/2020-09-18-dont-let-zillow-beat-you.md

 {% include youtube.html %}

-Here’s how real estate agents can ensure Zillow doesn’t beat them.
+<p style="text-align:center;">Here’s how real estate agents can ensure Zillow doesn’t beat them.</p>

 Zillow is a huge player in the real estate industry.
 So as a real estate agent, how do you beat Zillow?&nbsp;